Meet the Board of Trustees

 Mr. Mantooth has a Bachelor’s degree from California State University Northridge and a Master’s degree in School Business Administration from Pepperdine University, and also holds a California Teaching Credential and a California Administrative Services Credential.
 He has been a Faculty Member/Lecturer at California State University Northridge, California State University Channel Islands and Pepperdine University.

-Trustee Gabriela Torres, representing Area 5, was elected to the Ventura County Community College District Board of Trustees in 2018.
-She is committed to social justice issues and serving students.
-She is an Oxnard resident and an administrator for the Oxnard Elementary School District.
+Trustee Joe Piechowski, representing Area 4, was elected to the Ventura County Community College District Board of Trustees in 2024.